This page contains Chapter 6 from

 Some observers dismiss the calculations from the likes of Earth Overshoot Day.
 These calculations are said to stand in a long line of discredited forecasts of ecological doom and gloom.

-The line of discredited forecasts is said to include the predictions of British cleric Thomas Malthus, who in 1798 forecast that population growth could never exceed one billion in any period of 25 years, on account of constraints in improvements in food production.
+The line of discredited forecasts is said to include the predictions of British cleric Thomas Malthus, who in 1798 theorised about hard limits on the growth of the human population.
+Malthus believed that faster population increase would result in famine and starvation, or in other harsh mechanisms to correct the population size.
+Specifically, he forecast that, on account of constraints in improvements in food production, population growth could never exceed one billion in any period of 25 years.
 Food production methods could only increase linearly, Malthus maintained, and could not keep up with the tendency of population to increase exponentially.